What is a sole proprietorship?

 - Employer Identification Number

-- Financial Statements, and specifically, income statements showing earnings and expenses.
+- Financial statements, specifically income statements, show earnings and expenses.

 - Records and receipts for planned tax write-offs